Pre-Hospital Registered Nurse (PHRN) Certificate - Non-Credit (0027)

-Typically, PHRNs find jobs with public and private organizations including ambulance companies, air medical services or critical care transport providers.
+PHRNs find jobs within public and private organizations

 Explore YOUR career with Career Coach!
 Career Coach is a helpful tool that will assist you in developing a path from your education to the job market.
 With Career Coach, you can find:

 - Information about possible careers of interest through a variety of search options

 - Discover what occupations are in demand within the region you select

 - Number of individuals currently employed within that occupation

 - Anticipated number of job openings available – just to name a few!